ShubhamSKadam/Image-Forgery-Detection/README.md

-# Digital-Fake-Image-Detection-Based-on-ANN-and-ML

-**Image Tampering Detection using ELA and CNN**
+# Image Forgery Detection with ELA and Deep Learning

----

 ## Project objective